Alx455/CS146/HW/HW7/High-Level Approaches.md

 I iterated through the time intervals and added/popped the priority queue accordingly.
 At the end, I return the size of the queue as it will contain all the seperate end intervals that were occupying a server at the same time.

+Addendum:
+Because I have minimal python experience prior to this course, I typically code my initial solutions in java, and then translate that code into python.
+I found out that python has no built in priority queues, and so I found myself at a halt when trying to translate my java code which used a priority queue.
+By a little research, I found out python has an import called heapq.
+It is essentially a priority queue but has the operations denoted as the operations of a heap.
+It really helped solidify my understanding of how a heaps can be used as priority queues!